 He was like “dude.”
 He saw me put my hand on her back, while we were sitting on the couch, and he was like dude I’ll sock you right now in the face.

 I got upset and I left.
 But what he did was far worse, because after I left, he got my girlfriend at the time, to basically do sexual things with his girlfriend.
 So he is very kinky, and he liked getting me back.

 I realized that he got my girlfriend at the time to do stuff with his girlfriend and he watched.
 So that really irritated me, because I didn’t trust my girlfriend at that time – after that especially, and it made me really upset with him so I didn’t talk to him anymore.

 But he would still come over and be like, Hey, what’s up.
 So eventually I finally got to leave that town and we don’t talk anymore.
 That was about nine years ago, eight years ago.

 And I still have dreams about him, because that’s how insidious he got into my brain, and that’s why it was incredibly hard for his girlfriends to leave him, because he would be charming one minute then he would be a jerk for the next day.

 Everyone hoped that he would just be nice, because we’re hoping for that one little glimmer of his charm, like he had in his 20s.
 But in his 40s, he was just more of a jerk than nice, and he was very upset because his plans were foiling against him.
 That is narcissism.

 In fact, one time a girl at a party looked him straight in the eyes and said, You are a manipulator – and girls couldn’t get away from him, and guys thought he was crazy, you know, with his wild adventures and his stories.

 Do you have a narcissist in your life?
-Can you relate to this, leave a comment under this, and we’ll talk to you soon.
+Can you relate to this, leave a comment on social media, and we will talk to you soon.